SpellholdStudios/StuffofTheMagi/README.md

 - Gwendolyne: Released version 6.0.0.
 - ilot: Italian translation.
 - The BiG World Textpack Russian team: Russian translation.
-- Anastasya Zakharova: <a href="https://www.artstation.com/artwork/AznzX">Matatel portrait</a> for Erevain Berask·na.
+- Anastasya Zakharova: <a href="https://www.artstation.com/artwork/AznzX">Matatel portrait</a> for Erevain Berask√°na.
 - AL|EN: Wrote <a href="https://forums.beamdog.com/discussion/78364/infinity-auto-packager-automatically-generate-and-adds-mod-packages-to-release-when-you-publish-it">Infinity Auto Packager</a> tool which automatically provides Windows, Linux and Mac versions in the same archive file.

 If you wish to translate the mod, have a suggestion, or should encounter any bugs, please report them to the maintainers at the <a href="http://www.shsforums.net/topic/60857-stuff-ot-the-magi-updated-to-v600-with-ee-compatibility/">mod forum</a>.</br>